veridonia/whitepaper/README.md

 **Distribution of User Goodness**

 Shows the distribution of innate ability to judge content quality.
 Users above 0.5 tend to vote correctly; users below 0.5 don't.
-In a well-functioning system, users above 0.5 users should accumulate higher ELO over time.
+In a well-functioning system, higher-skill users should accumulate higher ELO over time and take on a larger share of high-impact decisions, raising the effective signal-to-noise ratio of collective judgments.

 **Distribution of Users by ELO Rating**